 You can sign up for a Medicare Advantage plan where you live in Louisiana when you first become eligible for Medicare.
 The best time to sign up for Original Medicare, or a Medicare Advantage plan is during your Initial Enrollment Period, which begins three months before you turn 65, includes your birthday month, and ends three months after your birthday month.
 Failure to enroll in Medicare during your Initial Enrollment Period may result in a late-enrollment penalty, which translates into higher monthly premiums.
 You may sign up for Medicare at a later date, during the annual General Enrollment Period, which runs from January 1 to March 31, each year in Louisiana and across the nation,but you may still have to pay the penalty.

-You can switch from one Medicare Advantage plan in Louisiana to a different plan during the Annual Election Period, which runs from October 15 to December 7.
+You can switch from one Medicare Advantage plan in Louisiana to a different plan during the Fall Open Enrollment Period, which runs from October 15 to December 7.
 Your new coverage goes into effect on January 1 of the following year.
 You may also be allowed to switch Medicare Advantage plans in Louisiana during Special Election Periods, if you go through certain major life events.
 These include, but are not limited to, moving to a new address where your existing plan is not available, experiencing changes in your current plan that affect your health benefits, or losing your current employer or union sponsored health coverage.
 Special Election Periods vary according to the reason you need to change plans to ensure you continue to receive the Medicare benefits to which you are entitled.

 With the various Medicare Advantage plan options available in Louisiana, it’s a good idea to familiarize yourself with the basic types of Medicare Advantage plans so you can select the right plan for you.
 Not all types of Medicare Advantage plans may be available where you live but the more common types include the following.